Play Audio on Silence action

 - This action detects live or voicemail speech, but not a voicemail beep.

-- Before you can use this action, make sure that you enable the system to distinguish between a live voice and an answering machine.
+- Before you can use this action, make sure that you enable the system to distinguish between a live voice and an answering machine and that you enable speech recognition for the entire flow.
 For more information, see Create a call analysis response.

 |Name field||Type a distinctive name for the action.
 The label you enter here becomes the action’s name displayed in the task sequence.|